-In a previous blog we showed you various ways to attach a vertical tube to a shipping container using Domino Clamps and palm railing style tube clamps.
+In a previous blog we showed you various ways to attach a vertical tube to a shipping container using Domino Clamps and vertical tube clamps (also known as palm railing style tube clamps).
 This time around we’ll look at how to attach one horizontally out of the side of the corner casting so that it comes out at a 90 degree angle from the vertical one.

 How does a horizontal bar on my shipping container help me?

 This will be useful when needing to hang things at about the same height as the top of your container.
 Hanging things from a horizontal bar is obviously a lot easier than securing them against a vertical one, but as we’ll show you, there are some considerations to bear in mind.